Waverider Boat design

 TOP STRUCTURE DESIGN

-You have 2 choices: the Classic or the Luxe.
+Two choices of upper deck designs: the Classic or the Luxe.

 The Classic style features the timeless arching rise of the gunwales towards the bow, complete with a straight-back transom.
 The inside main deck is pushed as far forward as possible while still allowing for a small casting deck at the bow for maximum usability.